home-assistant/home-assistant.io/source/_integrations/tedee.markdown

 This integration interacts with your [tedee](https://tedee.com) locks, by communicating with the tedee bridge through HTTP. **The bridge is a requirement for adding your locks through this integration.**
 The integration will communicate with your lock locally, so you need to have the local API enabled.

-If you do not own the bridge, you can still add your locks through the [HomeKit Integration](./_integrations/homekit.markdown) to Home Assistant, but communication will happen over Bluetooth in that case and features will be limited.
+If you do not own the bridge, you can still add your locks to Home Assistant through the [HomeKit Integration](./_integrations/homekit.markdown).
+Still, communication will happen over Bluetooth in that case, and features will be limited.

 {% include integrations/config_flow.md %}